 The stimulating properties of lime essential oil can help your digestive system work more effectively, allowing your food to be digested more easily.
 This oil can also kill harmful bacteria present in your digestive tract, which can help alleviate the symptoms of diarrhea and food poisoning.6

 Maintains Healthy Respiratory Function

-You can also inhale this essential oil through steam inhalation by adding five to six drops of oil to steaming water.
+You can also use this essential oil through steam inhalation by adding five to six drops of oil to steaming water.
 Cover your head with a towel and lean over the bowl of water, focusing on breathing in the aroma for approximately five minutes.
 Afterward, you should find that you are breathing much easier.

 The uplifting scent of lime essential oil makes it ideal for reducing stress, anxiety, and indecision.
 It helps to promote mental clarity and increase energy and focus.
-Simply inhale one of our uplifting blends or diffuse throughout a room of your house to reap all of these benefits.
+Simply use one of our uplifting blends or diffuse throughout a room of your house to reap all of these benefits.